-This Honey Garlic Chicken recipe is so easy to prepare and will be a family favorite!
-Made with chicken breasts and a four ingredient honey garlic sauce.
-Add cut up broccoli, cauliflower, peppers, carrots or peas for honey garlic chicken stir fry.
+This Honey Garlic Chicken recipe is easy to make and ready in 15 minutes!
+Made with chicken breasts and a 4 ingredient honey garlic sauce.

-A weeknight dinner doesn’t get much easier than this honey garlic chicken!
-It’s even faster than takeout if you take into account the time it takes to drive to the restaurant, wait for the food and then drive home again.
+Weeknight dinner doesn’t get much easier than this honey garlic chicken!
+It’s even faster than takeout if you consider the time it takes to drive to the restaurant, wait for the food, and then drive home again.
+You can add cut-up broccoli, cauliflower, peppers, carrots, or peas for honey garlic chicken stir fry.

 How To Make Honey Garlic Chicken